hove-io/navitia/documentation/slate/source/includes/realtime.md

     "arrival_status": "deleted",
     "cause": "",
     "departure_status": "deleted",
-    "is_detour": false,
     "stop_point": ⊕{7 items},
     "stop_time_effect": "deleted",
 }
 ```
 The effect of the disruption is `REDUCED_SERVICE`.
 It means that the train won't be serving one or more stations in its journey.

 In the disruption, the deleted stations can be found in the list of "impacted_stops" with the departure/arrival status set to "deleted".
 See the [disruption](#disruption) objects section for its full content and description.

 ### Journeys